sbrudenell/btrfs2s3/README.md

 snapshotting features available, and it would be wasteful for a backup tool to to ignore these and re-implement all their advantages.

-Finally, you may think that btrfs (or some other snapshotting filesystem) is unstable or has problems.
-This is a tedious debate, but it's always reasonable to suspect that software has bugs.
-Insuring against bugs is one of the goals of backups.
-You'll need to decide for yourself whether a maybe-buggy system that supports easy backups is better than a maybe-less-buggy system where backups are harder.
+Many believe that btrfs is unstable.
+While this is a tedious debate, it's always reasonable to believe software has bugs.
+But *backups are the best defense against bugs*.
+To the degree that snapshotting filesystems make backups easier, *non-snapshotting filesystems like ext4 incur risk by making backups harder*.

+One extra risk of relying on native snapshots is that its specialized code paths are less extremely-well-tested than traditional ones (`btrfs send` versus `read()`).
+There is some increased risk of silent data corruption in backups.

 # Advantages